-No commuter rail service is offered within the South Coast region.
-The nearest commuter lines (MBTA's Providence Line and Middleborough Lines) terminate northwest and northeast of the South Coast region.
-In fact, the three major cities in the South Coast region; Taunton, Fall River, and New Bedford are the only cities within 50 miles of Boston that are not served by passenger rail.
+Many communities within the South Coast region do not currently have commuter rail service.
+The nearest commuter lines (MBTA's Providence Line and Middleborough Lines) terminate on the northwest and northeast edges of the South Coast region.
+Starting in May 2013, MBTA, in cooperation with the Cape Cod Regional Transit Authority, established a seasonal weekends-only service known as the Cape Flyer, extending the Middleborough line from its current terminus in Middleborough to Hyannis.
+However, this service is limited to three round-trips per week, all on weekends, and thus serves weekend tourists rather than daily commuters between Boston and the South Coast.
+In fact, the three major cities in the South Coast region: Taunton, Fall River, and New Bedford are the only cities within 50 miles of Boston that are not served by passenger rail.
 The closest commuter rail stations to the South Coast region are Middleborough/Lakeville (MBTA Middleborough Line), and Attleboro Station and Providence Station (MBTA Providence Line).
 The Middleborough Line serves areas east of the South Coast region and southeast of Boston, with stations in Lakeville and Bridgewater, while the Attleboro/Providence and Stoughton lines serve communities to the north and west of the South Coast region.
-The Attleboro and Mansfield stations are the primary access points on the Attleboro/Providence Line.
-The Stoughton Station serves as the primary access radius of these stations, and some - including the major population centers such as New Bedford and Fall River (combined population approximately 182,000) - are more than 20 miles and up to 25 miles from the nearest train station (Table 2-1).
-Due to their distance to the nearest commuter rail station the existing commuter rail lines to Boston are difficult for residents to access, especially for those living in Taunton, Berkley,
+The Attleboro and Mansfield stations are the primary access points on the Attleboro/ Providence Line.
+The Stoughton Station serves as the primary access point on the Stoughton Line.
+All communities in the heart of the South Coast region are outside a 6-mile access radius of these stations, and some including major population centers such as New Bedford and Fall River (combined population of 182,000)-are more than 20 miles and up to 25 miles from the nearest train station (Table 2-1).